The Top Ten Permaculture Books

 This brief overview provides some details of the top 10 permaculture books as voted for by Permaculture Association Diploma in Applied Permaculture Design apprentices.

-Do get in touch if you agree or disagree with any of the choices and/or if the information here has been helpful in choosing your first or next permaculture publication!
+If you agree or disagree with any of the choices, or if the information here has been helpful in choosing your first or next permaculture publication, let us know in the Permaculture UK Official Facebook group.
+Or tweet us.

-If you're a permaculture teacher in any form, our Children in Permaculture Manual is also must read.
+If you teach permaculture in any way, our Children in Permaculture Manual is also a must read.

 - Earth Care Manual - Patrick Whitefield